• Skip to primary navigation

 People love to snack on them, they are sooo tasty.
 They get a chewier texture and hydrating them before using them is a really important step in your cooking.

-PRO TIP: Dried tomato flavor is quite concentrated and strong, so don't substitute sun-dried tomatoes one-for-one in a recipe.
-Use them in recipes when you really want a concentrated flavor.
+PRO TIP: Dehydrated tomato flavor is quite concentrated and strong.
+Use them in recipes when you really want to add rich tomato flavor!

 How To Rehydrate Tomatoes?